altunixon/wips/lns/altina_ln/ASP-52-.md

 “That’s right.
 Though in a normal noble’s army, there’s a need to be aware of the hierarchy… …”

-No one would be able to imagine an army that was without discipline like this.
+No one would be able to imagine an army that was without discipline like this.<br/>

 “She seems to like you huh?”

 “How do I say it… More like, I’m not disliked by her… … It’s just because various things happened when I first met the princess.”

-Regis talked about how Altina disguised herself as a carriage driver and Regis interact with her, thinking that she a junior.
+Regis talked about how Altina disguised herself as a carriage driver and Regis interact with her, thinking that she a junior.<br/>

-Eventually, these habits became quite natural.
+Eventually, these habits became quite natural.<br/>

-Probably Altina was also finding someone suitable to talk with her.
+Probably Altina was also finding someone suitable to talk with her.<br/>

 Regis believed that Altina felt that using formal speech would prevent one from looking clearly at others.
-Being in the palace that was filled with enemies, it was rather pitiful.
+Being in the palace that was filled with enemies, it was rather pitiful.<br/>

-For a commoner to find the royalty pitiful is a joke… … Regis had a wry smile in his heart.
+For a commoner to find the royalty pitiful is a joke… … Regis had a wry smile in his heart.<br/>

-When there were only the two of them in the room, Regis started talking.
+When there were only the two of them in the room, Regis started talking.<br/>

 “The thing I want to discuss about is about the fee.”